jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **housing capacity** , in relation to the Auckland Unitary Plan or Christchurch district plan, means the housing that the plan enables as a permitted activity, controlled activity, or restricted discretionary activity
   - **listed planning instrument** has the meaning given in section 80B
   - **Maungawhau (Mount Eden) Station** , , , , and mean the railway stations at those places on the North Auckland Line
+  - **new clause 4** means clause 4 of this schedule as amended by section 6 of the Resource Management (Auckland Housing) Amendment Act 2026
   - **Plan Change 14** means the intensification planning instrument for Christchurch City Council notified on 17 March 2023
   - **Plan Change 78** means the intensification planning instrument for Auckland Council notified on 18 August 2022
+  - **Plan Change 120** means the Auckland housing planning instrument that was notified by Auckland Council on 3 November 2025
   - **SPP panel** has the meaning given in section 80B
   - **urban environment** has the meaning given in section 77F.
+(2) On and from the commencement of section 6(2) of the Resource Management (Auckland Housing) Amendment Act 2026, for the purposes of applying references in subclause (1) and in clauses 3 and 5(6) to (9) of this schedule to clause 4 of this schedule, references to clause 4 must be read as references to new clause 4.

 ### Part 1 — Process for Auckland Council to withdraw Plan Change 78